Mission ─ Vision ─ Strategy

 To develop, in collaboration with key stakeholders, an online competency framework that provides an ICM ‘equivalent level’ of qualification across all training courses provided by Tier 1s, independent course providers and courses provided by the ICM, for all competencies across the construction industry.
 Within 5-yrs to have a working competency framework within the sector with individual ID cards that demonstrate an individual’s competency to any contractor/employer.

-To develop and provide training to support the progression and continuing development of construction managers and to have the general and specific duties attached to the role to be statutorily defined.
+To promote and approve robust training to support the progression and continuing development of construction managers and to have the general and specific duties attached to the role to be statutorily defined.
 Within 5-yrs to have recognised levels of competence as a construction manager, resulting in a chartered level of construction manager.

 To promote, standardise and add value to the measurement of competency across the construction industry.
 To define a de facto standard for courses delivered by Tier 1 and other independent training providers, that will allow skillsets to be transferable from one site or employer to another without the need for costly retraining in areas that the individual is already competent.